nomiuo/NodeNote/docs/need/need.md

 ### 3. Git version support.
 Any changes to the note will be marked.

+### 4. Note
+Different scene can show in one window.

 ## c. appearance.
 ### 1. Layout.
 The window can be put anywhere.